Lead nurturing: turn your stalled prospects into sales opportunities

 • The decision-maker left.

-This is where discipline pays off: every time a rep closes out or pauses a lead, they log a clear stall reason.
-No entry, no close-out.
-Over time, you’ll see the patterns, and more importantly, you’ll have the targeting data to build sequences that speak directly to those roadblocks.
+This is where discipline pays off: every time a rep closes out or pauses a lead, they must log a clear stall reason.

 2. Sequence around the objection, not the calendar

-The weakest phrase in sales is “just checking in.”
+The weakest phrase in sales is just checking in.
 It tells the prospect you have nothing new to say.

-High-performing teams tie every follow-up to the specific reason the deal paused.
 If a budget freeze was the blocker, your message shows them how similar companies unlocked funding to move forward.
-If it was a missing feature, you tell them it’s live, here’s the walkthrough, and here’s the link to book.

 3. Match cadence to sales cycle